Cisco-Talos/pyrebox/README.rst

 ===============

 First of all, PyREBox would not be possible without QEMU_ and Volatility_.
-We thank to their developers and mantainers for such a great work.
+We thank to their developers and maintainers for such a great work.

 PyREBox is inspired by several academic projects, such as DECAF_, or PANDA_.
 In fact, many of the callbacks supported by PyREBox are equivalent to those found in DECAF_, and the concepts behind the instrumentation